aaneto/beepbop/README.md

 ### Contributing

 All kinds of Pull Requests are welcome, from implementations to design suggestions.
 Just fork the code and create a PR named after the feature to be added.

+### Running Tests

+There are not a lot of tests right now, but you can run the tests by building the docker image after filling the important metadata (API_KEY only, for now).

+You can also set the env variables yourself and run cargo test.